-I am a Senior Lecturer in International Relations at Royal Holloway, University of London, and a Research Associate in Political Economy at the Centre for Business Research, University of Cambridge.
+I am a Reader in International Relations at Royal Holloway, University of London, and a Research Associate in Political Economy at the Centre for Business Research, University of Cambridge.

 My research spans international public policy, global and public health, international development, political and economic sociology, political economy, East African politics, and research methods.
 I am currently pursuing the following topics:

 - Socioeconomic effects of International Monetary Fund lending

 - Political economy of East African social policy

 - Lived experiences of precarity in New Zealand